-In 2021, the CCPC is using the same methodology for the calculation of the levies as was used in previous years, by apportioning the levy among the relevant categories of firms using proxy measures and calculating the individual levies per firm using 2019 data related to the business levels of the firms.
-This data consists of Central Bank statistics in the case of credit unions, and data obtained directly from the firms themselves in the case of other firms being levied, except for moneylenders where a flat-rate levy is used.
+In 2023, the CCPC is using the same methodology for the calculation of the levies as was used in previous years, by apportioning the levy among the relevant categories of firms using proxy measures and calculating the individual levies per firm using 2021 data related to the business levels of the firms.
+This data consists of Central Bank statistics in the case of credit unions, and data obtained directly from the firms themselves in the case of other firms being levied, except for high cost credit providers where a flat-rate levy is used.

 Each year the Commission carries out a detailed examination of statistics on calls to its consumer helpline relating to personal finance matters, and of the resource requirements involved in providing information on those matters through its website www.ccpc.ie.
 From this exercise, it calculates proxy measures for the apportioning of the costs associated with the performance of the transferred functions.
-This year the same proxy measure figures have been used as were applied for the 2020 CCPC Levy as we did not yet have a full prior year of data available at time of calculation.